pontus-vision/pontus-vision/README.md

 ## Secret Files

-  This demo uses Kubernetes secrets to store various sensitive passwords and credentials.
-You'll need to create your own, but to get you started, we have created a tar file with sample formats.
+  This Demo uses Kubernetes secrets to store various sensitive passwords and credentials.
+You'll need to create your own, but to get you started, we have created a `tar` file with sample formats.

   To download and extract the sample secrets run the following command:
   ```